AlexPyatlin/Training-Projects/README.md

 ## Projects overview

-The table below introduces the projects’ titles, final results and libraries used.
+The table below introduces the projects’ titles, final results, and libraries used.

 **Title**|**Results**|**Libraries**
 -----|-----|-----